-In this role, Dr. Vermeer teaches graduate classes at Fuqua School of Business and Nicholas School of the Environment, directs research projects, and consults with leading companies and organizations including Bank of America, UN Global Compact, and the Sustainability Consortium.
-In addition to his Center responsibilities, Vermeer is a lead partner in Duke's Corporate Sustainability Initiative and is a widely-recognized speaker to executive and public audiences.
+Dr. Vermeer teaches graduate classes at Duke's Fuqua School of Business and Nicholas School of the Environment, directs research projects, and consults with leading companies and organizations including Bank of America, ABB, GE, Wal-Mart, Dupont, The Nature Conservancy, UN Global Compact, Claremont Creek Ventures, and other private and public organizations.
+His areas of expertise include water management, sustainable agriculture, value chains, resource productivity, efficiency, product certification, and low-carbon development.

-Dr. Vermeer joined Duke from The Coca-Cola Company, where he led the Global Water Initiative, an industry-leading effort to formulate and implement a comprehensive approach to protecting the quality and availability of the company's primary ingredient.
-As part of his water-related work, he founded Coca-Cola’s Community Water Partnerships program, resulting in 125 public-private water sustainability projects in 50 countries, and designed a “gold standard" Environmental Assessment Methodology for identifying risks across Coca-Cola’s global manufacturing facilities.
-During his tenure at Coca-Cola, he also led the Sustainable Value Chain project, an enterprise-wide challenge to integrate sustainability across Coca-Cola's core business functions.
+Dr. Vermeer joined Duke from The Coca-Cola Company, where he led the Global Water Initiative, an industry-leading effort to protect the quality and availability of the company's primary ingredient.
+As part of this work, he founded Coca-Cola’s Community Water Partnerships program, resulting in nearly 500 public-private partnerships in over 90 countries, and designed a “gold standard” methodology for identifying risks across Coca-Cola’s global manufacturing facilities.
+During his tenure at Coca-Cola, he launched the company’s Sustainable Agriculture program to evaluate and manage lifecycle impacts of agricultural supply chain inputs.

 Articles and Interviews:

 Op ed: "Crossing the Climate Line".
 News & Observer, May 21, 2013

 Interview at the World Future Energy Summit in Dubai on “Emirates 24-7" on Dubai One TV